Navigation

 Unimpaired vs. impaired view of the rear-seat display — showing how visual degradation affects screen readability without audio support.

-Wizard-of-Oz usability test
+Wizard-of-Oz usability test setup

 Wizard-of-Oz simulation used for usability testing — replicating the rear-seat AV environment with synchronized audio and visual output.